SeanWin/BookcartWebTestFramework/README.md

 ## CI Integration
 This framework is integrated with GitHub Actions.
-You can trigger it manually via the Actions tab or automatically pull requests to `main`
+You can trigger it manually via the Actions tab or automatically with pull requests targeting the `main` branch

 - Checks out code
 - Sets up Java and Chrome